ossf/scorecard-monitor/README.md

 **Simplify OpenSSF Scorecard tracking in your organization with automated markdown and JSON reports, plus optional GitHub issue alerts.**

+---

+**📢 IMPORTANT**

+This project is now part of the [OpenSSF](https://openssf.org/) organization.
+You can find more information about it in [this announcement](https://github.com/ossf/scorecard-monitor/issues/79).

+---

 ## 🔮 About

 If you're feeling overwhelmed by an avalanche of repository scorecards in your organization, you can breathe easy: Automation is here to make your life easier!
 It will streamline the process of keeping track of them all by providing a comprehensive report in Markdown and a local database in JSON with all the scores.
 Furthermore, to stay on top of any changes in the scores, you can choose to get notifications through Github Issues.